chakra-ui/panda/.changeset/sweet-cups-sit.md

 // or another example with the width property css({ width: 'min-content' }) // ✅ css({ width: 'max-content' }) // ✅

+// and anything else will still not be allowed css({ color: '#FFF' }) // ❌ will throw a type error css({ width: '123px' }) // ❌ will throw a type error
 ```